Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 In order to understand how to make low acid coffee, we need to dive a little deeper into the science to truly understand what's at play when we're talking about acidity.

-There are nine different acids that are released when freshly ground coffee is brewed with hot water.
+Nine acids are released when freshly ground coffee is brewed with hot water.
 It's these acids which also contribute to the flavour you experience when you sip on your favourite coffee.

 - Citric